OAPA 52nd Annual Fall CME Conference Information and Registration

 PA Profession

 The Physician Associate (or Assistant, PA) profession began in 1967 at Duke University in North Carolina.
-The PA Program at the University of Oklahoma Health Sciences Center began in 1970.
-A separate PA program housed at the University of Oklahoma School of Community Medicine in Tulsa matriculated its inaugural class in 2008.
-Each program is thirty months in duration with a Master of Health Science degree awarded upon graduation.
-Both programs are accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc.
+The first PA Program in Oklahoma was formed at the University of Oklahoma Health Sciences Center and began in 1970.
+Oklahoma now has five accredited programs, OU OKC Physician Associate Program, OU Tulsa Physician Assistant Program, OCU Physician Assistant Program, NSU Physician Assistant Program, and OSU Physician Assistant Program. those five programs are accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. Oklahoma is anticipating a sixth PA program at SNU.

 All graduates from accredited PA programs are required to pass a national certifying examination developed and administered by the National Commission on the Certification of Physician Assistants.
 In addition, PAs must be licensed to practice by the Oklahoma State Board of Medical Licensure & Supervision and must complete twenty hours of Category 1 continuing medical education each year.